abotzki/Containerize_ImageAnalysis/README.md

 In this repository, we provide the code used to containerize an image analysis workflow.

 The following files are contained:
-1. The python_master.py file: This file handles the input and calls the right software / functions from within the container
+1. The python_main.py file: This file handles the input and calls the right software / functions from within the container (main workflow).
-2. The Vagrantfile: This file specifies parameters for the setting up the Virtual Box to build a Singularity Container on a Linux workstation.
+3. The Vagrantfile: This file specifies parameters for the setting up the Virtual Box to build a Singularity Container on a Windows workstation.
-3. The container.recipe file: This file contains the build instructions for the Singularity Container
+4. The cellpose_container.recipe file: This file contains the instructions for building the Singularity Container
+5. The run_on_cluster.sh file: This file is the SLURM file to start a job on the Cluster with your container.
-4. The Data Folder: This folder contains images to test your container segementation on.
+6. The Data Folder: This folder contains images to test your container segementation on.